stevienovak/SentimentDrivenRLTrader/README.md

 # SentimentDrivenRLTrader

-Reinforcement Learning Framework for Stock Trading Using Sentiment Analysis.
-This repository hosts a novel RL-based trading model that integrates real-time market sentiment to make informed buy and sell decisions.
+This repository hosts a novel reinforcement Learning ("RL") -based trading model that integrates real-time market sentiment to make informed buy and sell decisions.

+Main features of this library are:
+- 10 Reinforcement Learning models for discrete space and two RL models for continuous space (split evenly between Tripartite and Quinduple Sentiment Categories).
+- NLP FinBERT Model trained on Stockwit investors' comments data.
+- Notebooks to help you in cleaning and preparing files with the pricing and sentiment score columns to be used for RL models.
+- Extra features which will be come in handy for future research.

 ## 1. Downloading Repository / Data
 Before running the notebook, you'll first need to download all data we'll be using.
 This data is located in the data folder.
 As always, the first step is to clone the repository.